Cash vs Accrual Accounting Methods

 To ensure that you have enough cash flow to finance daily business operations, it is advisable to do a cash flow analysis regularly.
 Alternatively, you can secure credit from financial institutions to manage your business ad you wait for payments.

-It is easy to claim tax deductions for your business for a given period using your existing records in as much as you will pay for your expenses the next tax period.
+It is easy to claim tax deductions for your business for a given period using your existing records as the expenses figures you will be using to report tax for the said period will coincides with accrual accounting.

 Accrual accounting is the method accepted by most Financial Reporting Standards (FRS) because of its accurate timings and completeness of transactions at any point of time.
 But for a small business, cash accounting will be the an easier option because of its simplicity in the bookkeeping processes (See details for our accounting services in Singapore) and in most cases, the impact for not using accrual accounting will not results in material misstatement on the financial statements since the transaction volume tends to be much lower compare with the major players in the business.